Site icon Vern Bender

 1. The polarity of the water molecule

-4. Weak nuclear force constant (governs radioactive decay) — if it were much stronger or weaker, life-essential stars could not form.(These are the four “fundamental forces.”)
+4. Weak nuclear force is constant (governs radioactive decay) — if it were much stronger or weaker, life-essential stars could not form.
+(These are the four “fundamental forces.”)

-As with the cosmological constant, the ratios of the other constants must be fine-tuned relative to each other.
-Since the logically-possible range of strengths of some forces is potentially infinite, to get a handle on the precision of fine-tuning, theorists often think in terms of the range of force strengths, with gravity the weakest, and the strong nuclear force the strongest.
-The strong nuclear force is 1040 times stronger than gravity, that is, ten thousand, billion, billion, billion, billion times the strength of gravity.
+As with the cosmological constant, the ratios of the other constants must be fine-tuned relative to each otherSince the logical range of strengths of some forces is potentially infinite, to get a handle on the precision of fine-tuning, theorists often think in terms of the range of force strengths, with gravity the weakest and the strong nuclear force the strongest.
+The strong nuclear force is 1040 times stronger than gravity, ten thousand, billion, billion, billion, billion times the strength of gravity.
 Think of that range as represented by a ruler stretching across the entire observable universe, about 15 billion light years.
-If we increased the strength of gravity by just 1 part in 1034 of the range of force strengths (the equivalent of moving less than one inch on the universe-long ruler), the universe couldn’t have life sustaining planets.
+If we increased the strength of gravity by just 1 part in 1034 of the range of force strengths (the equivalent of moving less than one inch on the universe-long ruler), the universe could not have life-sustaining planets.

 2. Velocity of light — If it were larger, stars would be too luminous.
 If it were smaller, stars would not be luminous enough.

 7. Low-eccentricity orbit outside spin-orbit and giant planet resonances (which allows a planet to maintain a safe orbit.
 A few large Jupiter-mass planetary neighbors in large circular orbits (which protects the habitable zone from too many comet bombardments).
 If the Earth were not protected by the gravitational pulls of Jupiter and Saturn, it would be far more susceptible to collisions with devastating comets that would cause mass extinctions.
-As it is, the larger planets in our solar system provide significant protection to the Earth from the most dangerous comets.
+As it is, the larger planets in our solar system protect the Earth from the most dangerous comets.

 11. During the cosmic habitable age (when heavy elements and active stars exist without too high a concentration of dangerous radiation events).